PaulOberm/little-elk/README.md

 Set up GitHub Webhook.
 - Add/Change repository webhook for Jenkins server IP address and port
+- Port is fixed as nodePort in values.yaml
+- In GitHub: Select repository, go to Settings, go to Webhooks
+- Set in Jenkins: Project, Settings, Scan Multibranch Pipeline Trigger, Select Scan by webhook, add token: estoken

 ## Usage ##
 Sets up a Jenkins pod.
 In the **values.yaml** file, the pipeline is seeded to